Vlad-MZ/WEB-Scan/README.md

 # WEB-Scan
-Simple WEB scanner.
-Script uses dictionary of files' name to search for.
+* Script uses dictionary of files' name to search for.
+* The dictionary -- as simple text file -- can be expanded by the user.